mikelangelo-project/capstan-packages/README.md

 Capstan-packages platform is distributed under the 3-clause BSD license.

 ## Acknowledgements
-This project  has been conducted within the RIA [MIKELANGELO project](https://www.mikelangelo-project.eu) (no.  645402), started in January 2015, and co-funded by the European Commission under the H2020-ICT- 07-2014:
+This code has been developed within the [MIKELANGELO project](https://www.mikelangelo-project.eu) (no. 645402), started in January 2015, and co-funded by the European Commission under the
-Advanced Cloud Infrastructures and Services programme.
+H2020-ICT-07-2014: Advanced Cloud Infrastructures and Services programme.